hlt-mt/fbk-NEUTR-evAL/solutions/LLM-as-a-Judge.md

 # Multilingual Gender-Neutral Text and Translation Evaluation

-This repository contains the code to perform LLM-based gender-neutrality in German, Italian, and Spanish texts and gender-neutral translation evaluation from English into those languages. \
+This repository contains the code to perform LLM-based gender-neutrality evaluation in German, Italian, and Spanish texts and gender-neutral translation evaluation from English into those languages and Greek. \
 This approach can be used in conjunction with [mGeNTE](https://huggingface.co/datasets/FBK-MT/mGeNTE) to benchmark gender-neutral reformulation and translation in multiple languages.

 ## Evaluation formats